datalad/datalad-catalog/README.md

 ## 1. Online demo

-Navigate to [https://datalad.github.io/datalad-catalog/](https://datalad.github.io/datalad-catalog/) to view a live demo of a catalog generated with DataLad Catalog.
+Navigate to [https://datalad-catalog.netlify.app/](https://datalad-catalog.netlify.app/) to view a live demo of a catalog generated with DataLad Catalog.

-This demo site is hosted via GitHub Pages and it builds from the `gh-pages` branch of this repository.
+This demo site is hosted via Netlify and it builds from the `datalad_catalog/catalog` directory of the `main` branch of this repository.

 <div style="text-align:center;">
     <img src="docs/source/_static/datalad_catalog_demo.svg" width="75%"></img>